joshjohanning/joshjohanning.github.io/_posts/2020-01-17-reparent-work-items.md

 ## Improvement Ideas

 * Utilize the [environment variable or from file method](https://docs.microsoft.com/en-us/azure/devops/cli/log-in-via-pat?view=azure-devops&tabs=windows) to be able to run `az devops login` in an unattended fashion
-* Use the API's if you are so inclined, but I still like to use the CLI when possible
+* Use the APIs if you are so inclined, but I still like to use the CLI when possible